ajdelgados/Data-Lovers/README.md

 # GHIBLIPEDIA
 Our Ghiblipedia is a website dedicated to providing teens or young-adults with information on all Ghibli films.
 Whether you're a lifelong fan or a newcomer to the world of Ghibli, we have something for everyone.
+Our website offers information about Ghibli films, such as their characters, their locations, posters, vehicles and more.

 ## Logo